 Changes to the Tier 4 visa rules

-The UKVI has made a number of changes to the Immigration Rules over the last few months.
+The UKVI has made a number of changes to the Immigration Rules over the last year.
 Many of the changes will not affect Aston University students but there are some things that you need to be aware of.
 Students will now need to show more money for living costs for themselves and their dependants and will no longer be able to show a lower amount of funds for living costs if they have an established presence in the UK.
 This means that most students will now need to show that they have at least £9,135 for their living costs as part of their Tier 4 visa application.
 There have also been changes made to the length of time that students can spend studying in the UK and how this is calculated.

 There are limits on how long students can spend studying in the UK using Tier 4 General student visas.
 If you have already spent time studying in the UK and you will need to to extend your visa to begin a new course or because you have had to repeat studies for your existing course then you will need to make sure that the total time you will be spending studying at degree level will not exceed the UKVI limits.
 The length of time you have spent studying is calculated based on the length of visas that you have been granted for all of the courses of study at degree level plus the length of the visa that you be granted for your new course.

 For most students studying for Bachelor's and Master's degrees the limit is 5 years.
 If the ordinary length of your undergraduate degree was 4 years or more (for example the 4 year MPharm or a 4 year Bachelor's degree with a placement year) then your limit may be 6 years.
 If you will be studying for a course below degree level (for example a Year Zero or Foundation course) then the limit is most likely to be 2 years.